 Oh you men who think that I am malevolent, stubborn, or misanthropic, how greatly do you wrong me.
 My bad hearing means that there can be no relaxation with my fellow men, no refined conversations, no mutual exchange of ideas.
 I must live almost alone like one who has been banished…

 Editor’s Note: Overcome with depression due to the onset of his deafness, and contemplating suicide, Ludwig van Beethoven retreated to the Vienna suburb of Heiligenstadt in the summer of 1802, where he composed the following last will and testament, which was discovered only after his death in 1827.
 The composer was already a success in Vienna, having written his First Symphony, three piano concertos, four piano trios, and six string quartets, among other works.
-There are two oddities to mention about the document: First, it is addressed to his brothers, Carl and Johann, but Beethoven omits Johann’s name; this is because throughout his life Beethoven refused to write out the names of people with whom he was angry—and he was apparently holding a grudge against Johann at the time he wrote the Testament.
-Second, Beethoven misstates his age as twenty-eight, when he was actually thirty-two at the time; Beethoven was confused throughout his life about his true age, a confusion that stemmed from his days as a child prodigy-performer, when his father represented his son as being younger than he actually was, in order to impress listeners all the more.
+There are two oddities to mention about the document: First, it is addressed to his brothers, Caspar Carl and Nikolaus Johann, who went by their middle names, but Beethoven omits Johann’s name; this is perhaps because throughout his life Beethoven refused to write out the names of people with whom he was angry—and, as musicologist Robert Greenberg suggests, Beethoven’s hatred of his father, also named Johann, precluded him from writing the name, even when addressing his brother.
+Second, Beethoven misstates his age as twenty-eight, when he was actually thirty-two at the time; Beethoven was either confused about his age, or perhaps bizarrely misrepresented it, throughout his life.
+Some scholars attribute the former explanation to the possibility that his (hated) father might have presented his son, the child prodigy-performer, as being younger than he actually was in order to impress listeners all the more; other scholars suggest that the mis-dating resulted from the fact that Beethoven clung to the wild theory that he was the bastard son of the Emperor Frederick the Great, and thus he rejected the accuracy of his actual birth certificate.

 For my brothers Carl and ________ Beethoven